michaldrozdzynski/studentdiscounts/Readme.md

 # Student discounts

-copy past file from folder CopyPast to theme/{your_theme_name}/templates/customer/
+copy past file from folder CopyPast to theme/{your_theme_name}/templates/customer/ or add hook manualy to this file {hook h="displayStudentAccount"}